Copyright © 2022 Pneuma Solutions

 - By now, the remote accessibility module will be fully initialized, and you will hear speech output as you control the remote computer.

+From this point forward, if you are running a screen reader on the controling computer, the remote accessibility module will automatically start during remote sessions in which the remote computer does not have a screen reader running.
+Should you be running a screen reader other than NVDA, RIM will disengage that screen reader and then switch you over to NVDA.
 If you need to stop the remote accessibility module on the remote machine in order to start another screen reader, simply press insert+q as you normally would to quit NVDA.

 Whether you're installing system updates or working your way out of a system hang, RIM has got you covered during the reboot process.
 Selecting the "Reboot and Reconnect" option off the RIM menu will allow you to either perform a graceful reboot or an emergency reboot, depending on what state the computer is in.
 While the computer is rebooting, RIM will inform you that reconnection attempts are being made.